 That’s why A/B testing is a crucial part of landing page optimization.
 By testing your content, form, and more (one by one, of course, in accordance to A/B testing rules), you can ensure that the most possible visitors sign up to become leads.
 It’s a constant process, but one that will pay off significantly in the long term.

-Following these ten steps, you can begin to create landing pages that both delight and convert your visitors.
+Following these ten steps, you can create landing pages that delight and convert your visitors.
 Once they’ve entered your sales funnel, your lead nurturing efforts can kick in, ensuring they’re slowly nudged toward becoming customers.

 Examine your current landing pages.
 How many of the above 10 steps did you follow in generating them?
 If the answer is less than 8, you may need some help in optimizing your landing pages toward the maximum possible conversion rate.
 Contact us for professional help with creating landing pages that convert.